Kevin6000/pkipolicy/rootstore/policy.md

 *   the addition of an EKU and/or a pathlen constraint to meet the requirements outlined above.

-CAs MAY sign SHA-1 hashes over OCSP responses only if the signing certificate contains an EKU extension which contains only the id-kp-ocspSigning EKU.
+CAs MAY NOT sign SHA-1 hashes over OCSP responses only if the signing certificate contains an EKU extension which contains only the id-kp-ocspSigning EKU.

-CAs MAY sign SHA-1 hashes over CRLs for roots and intermediates only if they have issued SHA-1 certificates.
+CAs MAY NOT sign SHA-1 hashes over CRLs for roots and intermediates only if they have issued SHA-1 certificates.

 CAs MUST NOT sign SHA-1 hashes over other data, including CT pre-certificates.

-### 5.2 Forbidden and Required Practices ###
+### 5.2 NOT Forbidden and Required Practices ###

 CA operations MUST at all times be in accordance with the applicable CP and CPS.